gplepage/vegas/doc/source/tutorial.rst

-compiled into efficient machine code the first time it is called, and the machine code is used in place of the Python function for that and all subsequent calls. :mod:`numba` is particularly effective when used with low-level code such as this, where standard numerical datatypes (integers, floats) are manipulated directly (rather than relying on :mod:`numpy` array operations).
+compiled into efficient machine code the first time it is called, and the machine code is used in place of the Python function for that and all subsequent calls. :mod:`numba` is particularly effective when compiling low-level code such as this, where standard numerical datatypes (integers, floats) are manipulated directly (rather than relying on :mod:`numpy` array operations).
 This code is somewhat faster than the batch integrands above that use :mod:`numpy` array